ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-transformer-changes.dotnet.markdown

-# Client API : How to subscribe to transformer changes?
+# Changes API : How to subscribe to transformer changes?

 All transformer changes can be tracked using `ForAllTransformers` method.